-Who is Joy Elan?
+Who Is Joy Elan?

 Joy Elan received her BA degree in African American Studies at UC Berkeley and her MA degree in Education at Stanford University.
 She was born with a hearing loss and has been wearing hearing aids since she was 15 months.
 Despite the obstacles she faced, she overcame many of them and continues to overcome obstacles.
 Her mother always told her that she had three things against her: Black, female, and disabled.
 Joy Elan went through life prepared for what she would face and has smiled throughout everything she has been through.
-She is currently working with urban youth in the San Francisco Bay Area.

 Joy Elan can be seen performing in the Bay Area and nationwide.
 Go to Calendar of Performances

 to see show dates.
 Also, she is a contributor for B-A Stuart